 Some models have an advanced timer.
 With this feature, the Vitamix will blend for your specified time and then turn itself off.
 If you’re often multi-tasking while working in the kitchen, this can be a very helpful extra.

 All Vitamix blenders come with a tamper to press ingredients down toward the blades and a cookbook with recipe suggestions for the blender.

 You can also purchase additional containers in various sizes for many Vitamix blenders.

+Before you decide which Vitamix model is right for you, consider the price.
 Because they are high-performance blenders, Vitamix models tend to be expensive, ranging from $399 to $719.